estnltk/syntax_experiments/phrase_examples_filtered/complete/ner_timex_trees_top50.md

 Tree:

-1	LOC	Eesti	2	nmod
+1	LOC	Ühendriikide	2	nmod

-2	OTHER	päritolu	3	nmod
+2	OTHER	tööstusspionaazhi	3	nmod

-3	OTHER	Iisraeli	0	root
+3	OTHER	Euroopas	0	root

 has_ner: True